ITU-BDSA2025-GROUP23/Chirp/docs/report.md

 dotnet user-secrets init

-dotnet user-secrets set "authentication_github_clientId" "Ov23liNbMZLbyI73hKwK"
+dotnet user-secrets set "authentication_github_clientId" "<your-github-oauth-client-id>"

-dotnet user-secrets set "authentication_github_clientSecret" "7e0b07f9b29107dcb10433c3af8804345f31ee72"
+dotnet user-secrets set "authentication_github_clientSecret" "<your-github-oauth-client-secret>"

 The application is accessible in a web browser on the configured local port.